Gyaan507/move37-polling-app/README.md

 ## Setup and Installation

-This project is designed for easy setup to meet the **Project Setup** evaluation criterion[cite: 44].
+This project is designed for easy setup to meet the **Project Setup** evaluation criterion.

 ### Prerequisites
 - Node.js (v18 or later)